An out of the ordinary weekend in Whanganui

 The store opened its doors in 1935, and since has gained an international reputation as a traditional sweet shop.

-Packed with all your faviourite classic candy- and some- from jet planes to bullseyes, aniseed balls to bon bons.
+Packed with all your favourite classic candy - and some - from jet planes to bullseyes, aniseed balls to bonbons.

-Be sure to stop in at 136 Victoria Avenue for a treat.
+Be sure to stop in at 136 Victoria Ave for a treat.

 Tawhai Falls